HackerYou/HYFallBootcamp2014/3-JavaScript/10-debugging.md

 title: Debugging JavaScript
 ---

-# Week 5, Day 4 Debugging code with developer tools
+# Debugging code with developer tools

 You will hear people say "JavaScript fails silently".
 This is not entirely true.
 JavaScript debugging tools have come a long way.
 Usually if there is an error it will be printed to the console, you just have to look.